 Legal grounds were often obscure – possibly the major issue was refusing to offer to the emperor, and as a result being viewed as unpatriotic or even treasonous.

 - Writings from time of Emperor Trajan (98-117) indicated that the usual practice wasn’t to actively hunt Christians.
 However if a Christian were to be identified, he or she was given the opportunity to renounce their faith, with refusal likely meaning execution.

 - Several of the church fathers were executed, sometimes even being taken to Rome (e.g. Ignatius sometime 110-115AD)

 - Cannibalism (based on Lord’s Supper – eating Jesus flesh and blood)

-- Atheists – no images in their shrines or church meeting places, refusal to accept any of the Pagan deities
+- Atheism – no images in their shrines or church meeting places, refusal to accept any of the Pagan deities

 - Romans believed that keeping the gods happy was key to peace and prosperity

-- Incestuous – Christians ‘love’ for one another was well known
+- Incest – Christians ‘love’ for one another was well known